Yani-Jivkov/The-Arcane-Odyssey/README.md

 Your contributions are what make the community amazing.
 Want to make *The Arcane Odyssey* even better?
 Fork the repo, add your magic, and submit a pull request.

-## Acknowledgements

-- Hats off to the open-source community for continuous inspiration.
-- Special thanks to OpenAI for the incredible resources and support.

-Embark on your quest, face the unknown, and write your own odyssey.